 Even more dramatically situated is the last monastery we visit before driving to Yerevan.
 Khor Virap Monastery sits on a spur above the Ararat Valley, looking across to majestic Mount Ararat (5163 metres).
 In many ways the image of the monastery framed by a backdrop of one of the world's highest mountains encapsulates the rugged beauty of this mountainous country.
 Khor Virap owes its fame to the fact that Armenia's most famous churchman, Gregory the Illuminator (c.257-c.331), was imprisoned here by the Parthian-Armenian (Zoroastrian) King Tiridates III before Gregory eventually converted him, his court and aristocracy - and thus the country - to Christianity (301).
 Within the church stairs lead down into the pit in which Gregory was incarcerated.
-(Overnight Yerevan) BL
+(Overnight Yerevan) BLD

-Day 18: Saturday 20 September, Yerevan
+Day 18: Saturday 19 September, Yerevan

 - Short orientation coach tour of Yerevan: incl.
-House of Government, Victory Park and the Cascade - History Museum of Armenia - Matenaderan: a repository of 17,000 illuminated manuscripts - Armenian Genocide Memorial & Museum - Private performance at Ardean, a Center for Art, Architecture, Design and Music (to be confirmed 2025)
+House of Government, Victory Park and the Cascade - Matenaderan: a repository of 17,000 illuminated manuscripts - History Museum of Armenia